 He early qualified as a NITA teacher of advocacy skills both in the US and Edinburgh and sat as a Temporary Sheriff from 1988 to 2000.
 In 2000 and 2001 he was a practising memeber of the Law Library in Dublin.

 In addition he has, since calling, been constantly employed as a legal adviser to several Scottish daily newspapers with regard to defamation and contempt of court issues, he also advises a mainstream book publisher.

-Called to the Bar in 1975, Edward Targowski became Queen’s Counsel in 1989.
+Called to the Bar in 1975, Edward Targowski became King’s Counsel in 1989.
 From 1985 until 1987 he held the appointment of Senior Magistrate and Coroner in the Republic of Seychelles.

 He is now one of the most experienced and able silks practicing in criminal law in Scotland.